 If you think of water when you hear the word hydrate, then the word carbohydrate-or literally "hydrate of carbon"-tells you exactly what this nutrient is made of.
 Carbohydrates are made of carbon, hydrogen, and oxygen and are a major source of fuel for the body.
 Dietary carbohydrates are the starches and sugars found in grains, vegetables, legumes (dry beans and peas), and fruits.
-We also get carbohydrates from dairy products and from fiber, a type of carbohydrate that exists in plants.
-Your body converts most dietary carbohydrates to glucose, a simple sugar compound that is found in the body's circulation and provides a source of energy for cells and tissues.
-The monosaccharide units that make up fiber molecules are not broken down by human digestive enzymes.
-Fiber passes through the small intestine into the large intestine, where bacteria metabolize some and some short-chain fatty acids and gas are also formed.
-It is glucose that we find in circulation, or the movement of substances through the vessels of the cardiovascular or lymphatic system, providing a source of energy for cells and tissues.
+We also get carbohydrates from dairy products and from fiber, a type of carbohydrate made up of long chains of sugars that cannot be broken down by human digestive enzymes.
+Although fiber doesn't fit the classical definition of a nutrient, it plays important roles in the body, especially in improving digestive function.
+Your body converts most nonfiber dietary carbohydrates to glucose, a simple sugar compound that provides a source of energy for cells and tissues.
+Circulation moves glucose and other substances through the vessels of the cardiovascular or lymphatic system.
+Carbohydrates provide approximately 4 calories per gram.